aws-samples/pipeline-for-hardening-eks-nodes-and-automating-updates/README.md

 ## Prerequisites

 - An AWS account with permissions to create the necessary resources.
-- An existing Amazon EKS cluster or the intention to create one.
+- An existing EKS cluster with one or more managed node groups deployed with your own launch template
 - AWS CLI installed
 - Amazon Inspector for EC2 enabled in your AWS account